ClementTurmel/CPU-RAM-gauge/README.md

 # CPU-RAM-gauge
-A device showing cpu and ram percent throught a circular led bar graph
+A device showing cpu and ram percent through a circular led bar graph